 Having overarching goals can help you become more resilience.
 Such goals can provide ongoing motivation and act as a reminder that there is a bigger picture beyond the sometimes fruitless activity of day-to-day tasks.

-Or Heidi Grant Halvorson writes about some techniques fo delivering against your goals.
+Dr Heidi Grant Halvorson shares some techniques for delivering against your goals. https://hbr.org/video/2363646220001/how-successfulpeople-reach-their-goals

-https://hbr.org/video/2363646220001/how-successfulpeople-reach-their-goals